 The best bet is to aim for spring or autumn, when temperatures are mild enough that the city doesn't become claustrophobic (or smelly!).
 The famous carnival usually falls in February, as does Valentine's Day, both of which draw huge numbers of visitors.
 We visited at the end of February (just after these events) and found the city to be relatively quiet, creating a stunning, peaceful mood.
 Winter can be incredibly atmospheric (particularly if it snows), but it can also bring acqua alta (floods caused by high tides).
 If your visit does coincide with one, don't panic: they usually only last a few hours and the Venetians are well prepared (often with spare wellies at the ready!).

-On arrival in Marco Polo airport, you can take a bus or taxi to the Piazzale Roma, or travel by boat (water bus or private water taxi) to various locations in Venice.
+FROM THE AIRPORT: On arrival in Marco Polo airport, you can take a bus or taxi to the Piazzale Roma, or travel by boat (water bus or private water taxi).
 Tickets can be purchased in the airport, or booked in advance.
-We like to take the Alilaguna boat - much more atmospheric than the bus / vaporetto combo, though a shade slower.
+There are regular atmospheric Alilaguna boats straight to the centre.
+The red motorboat line serves Murano – Lido – Arsenale – San Marco – Zattere and the blue line Murano – Fondamente Nove – Lido – San Zaecaria – San Marco.
+This takes 40 minutes to 1 hour.
 If you're flying into Treviso airport, there are frequent buses to the Piazzale Roma (40 minutes).
-Buses are coordinated with flight times and tickets can be purchased in the airport terminal.